Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Research Before Applying – Avoid too many hard inquiries by applying with lenders whose minimum requirements you meet.
 That way, you won’t have to apply with as many lenders.
 You can also get a loan quote to help you compare offers without having to undergo a credit inquiry.

 • Act Fast During The Grace Period – If you’re applying for a mortgage or car loan, multiple inquiries are usually counted as one if you apply within a certain time frame.
-Be sure to do your loan comparison shopping over that time frame.
+Be sure to do your loan comparison shopping over that time period.

-• Check Your Credit Report – Sometimes your credit report may have some inaccuracies which can affect your credit scores.
+• Check Your Credit Report – Sometimes your credit report may have some inaccuracies which can affect your credit score.
 Be sure to check your credit report for errors and fraud, including unknown hard inquiries.

 What Is A Soft Credit Check?